jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## The PDF viewer is blank or has graphical glitches

 If the PDF viewer is blank or has graphical glitches, please try restarting VS Code with the option `--disable-gpu`.
-See [the official document](https://code.visualstudio.com/docs/supporting/FAQ#_vs-code-is-blank), [realted issue](https://github.com/microsoft/vscode/issues/92970), and [another issue](https://github.com/James-Yu/LaTeX-Workshop/issues/1935).
+See [the official document](https://code.visualstudio.com/docs/supporting/FAQ#_vs-code-is-blank), [related issue](https://github.com/microsoft/vscode/issues/92970), and [another issue](https://github.com/James-Yu/LaTeX-Workshop/issues/1935).

 ## Cygwin is not supported

 LaTeX Workshop does not support TeX Live installed through Cygwin.
-Please install TeX Live and other TeX distributions independently of Cygwin.
+Please install TeX Live and other TeX distributions independently of Cygwin, or install a third-party shim like [Cygshim](https://github.com/edemaine/cygshim).

 ## code-server is not supported